-As an experienced, sought-after restaurant & hospitality consultant, VSAG Principal Dan Simons has morphed his years in the industry into an acquired narrative of the business of running successful restaurants and keeping a keen eye on what diners want.
+As an experienced, sought-after restaurant & hospitality consultant, VSAG Founder Dan Simons has morphed his years in the industry into an acquired narrative of the business of running successful restaurants and keeping a keen eye on what diners want.
 Dan loves participating in open, honest, valuable conversation about the industry he loves.

 One such conversation recently took place with Forbes contributor Brian Rashid.

 The outcome: How Founding Farmers Became the Most Booked Restaurant in the U.S. for 5-Years Running, where Dan dished on the amazing success of VSAG client, Founding Farmers, and the journey Dan has taken with Farmers Restaurant Group, from developer and manager to owner and operator.